-- All neighbourhoods are a great place to live - Our natural environment is protected, and the Council has a leading role in addressing the climate emergency - A community-focussed, innovative council providing efficient, effective and quality services - 3.2 The current MTFS, which covered the 4-year period to 2025/26, was approved at full Council on 3 March 2022.
-This included the 2022/23 revenue budget and medium-term capital programme. - 3.3 Since this time, many councils have reported significant pressures in their financial monitoring reports arising from increases in demand for key services and higher costs particularly for provision of social care and for energy costs.
+- 3.1 The current MTFS, which covered the 4-year period to 2025/26, was approved at full Council on 3 March 2022.
+This included the 2022/23 revenue budget and medium-term capital programme. - 3.2 Since this time, many councils have reported significant pressures in their financial monitoring reports arising from increases in demand for key services and higher costs particularly for provision of social care and for energy costs.
 Telford & Wrekin Council is also facing significant budget challenges arising from increasing costs and increasing demand for services.
-The Financial Monitoring Report for 2022/23 also on this agenda provides the latest projections in relation to the projected outturn position for the current year and highlights some significant on-going pressures that are addressed by the recommendations in this MTFS report. - 3.4 The government is facing significant financial challenges partly arising from the cost of support provided to businesses and through the furlough scheme during the Covid pandemic and the support currently being provided to households and businesses relating to increased energy costs.
-The government also have to contend with the impacts arising from the Ministerial Statement entitled "The Growth Plan" delivered by the Chancellor of the Exchequer, Kwasi Kwarteng, to the House of Commons on 23 September 2022, (which is widely referred to in the media as the "mini-budget").
+The Financial Monitoring Report for 2022/23 also on this agenda provides the latest projections in relation to the projected outturn position for the current year.
+Most, if not all, of the pressures we face in the current year are of an ongoing nature and are likely to increase in future years. - 3.3 At the same, the government is facing significant financial challenges partly arising from the cost of support provided to businesses and through the furlough scheme during the Covid pandemic and the support currently being provided to households and businesses relating to increased energy costs.
+The government also have to contend with the impacts arising from the Ministerial Statement entitled "The Growth Plan" delivered by the Chancellor of the Exchequer, Kwasi Kwarteng, to the House of Commons on 23 September 2022, (which is widely referred to in the media as the "minibudget").
 This resulted in the pound plummeting to its lowest ever level against the dollar and the Bank of England being forced to buy UK government debt to avoid a collapse in pension schemes.
-Concern grew globally that the UK economy was entering an unsustainable footing, and the cost of government borrowing soared which has resulted in rapid increases in interest rates impacting on both the Council but also the cost of our residents' mortgages and loans exacerbating the cost of living emergency facing residents and local businesses. - 3.5 The Government issued a further budget announcement on 17 November which resulted in increased taxes and cuts to public spending being announced.
-This set the framework within which DLUHC set it's one-year provisional funding settlement for local government which was announced on 19 December 2022.
-The final settlement for 2023/24 was received on 6 February 2023. - 3.6 The very tight national government funding position, current high rates of inflation, significant cost of living pressures facing our residents and higher interest rates together with major uncertainties over the future economic outlook and over when and what changes will finally be made to the local government finance system create the context within which we must now consider our MTFS proposals.
+Concern grew globally that the UK economy was entering an unsustainable footing, and the cost of government borrowing soared which has resulted in rapid increases in interest rates impacting on both the Council but also the cost of our residents' mortgages and loans exacerbating the cost-of-living emergency facing residents and local businesses. - 3.4 The Government issued a further budget announcement on 17 November which resulted in increased taxes and cuts to public spending being announced.
+This set the framework within which DLUHC set it's one-year provisional funding settlement for local government which was announced on 19 December 2022. - 3.5 The very tight national government funding position, current high rates of inflation, significant cost of living pressures facing our residents and higher interest rates together with major uncertainties over the future economic outlook and over when and what changes will finally be made to the local government finance system create the context within which we must now consider our MTFS proposals.
 Given the high levels of uncertainty, the one-year settlement provided by the Government and our local elections in May 2023 which will see a new Administration elected with a new mandate, the Council is proposing setting a detailed budget for 2023/24 within the context of a four-year MTFS.

-3.7 Despite the exceptional level of uncertainty, as a large complex organisation delivering many essential services to our community, we need to plan over a medium-term period.
+3.6 Despite the exceptional level of uncertainty, as a large complex organisation delivering many essential services to our community, we need to plan over a medium-term period.
 This is particularly the case for large capital projects which may take more than one year to complete.
 Therefore, this report sets out a MTFS covering the period 2023/24 to 2026/27.
-However, due to the high levels of uncertainty and the one-year settlement from Government, projections beyond next year are indicative and will be regularly updated as further information becomes available.
+However, due to the high levels of uncertainty and the provisional one-year settlement from Government, projections beyond next year are indicative and will be regularly updated as further information becomes available.